 Now hang on, I'm not saying that my almost four year old totally gets fractals now, but she knows it is a pattern and that when you look at snowflakes you can see these kinds of patterns.

 This craft was so fun because it engaged her imagination using something that she really loves…and we used tons of great fine motor skills to make a really pretty work of art!
 If you want to make a Frozen Fractals collage, here is how to set it up.
-(Note: This post contains affiliate links, thank you for supporting this blog at no cost to you!)
+(Note: This post may contain affiliate links which won’t change your price but will share some commission.)

 Take note that only you can be the judge as to whether or not your child can help fold, cut and paper punch the shapes.
 Always supervise your child with these materials.